phetsims/calculus-grapher/doc/implementation-notes.md

 * Original Graph - It refers to the graph that contains the f(x) function.
 It is the only graph whose curve(s) can be user manipulated.
 The original graph includes the original curve and, optionally, the predict curve.
 * Curve - A curve is a complete parametrization of the shape of a mathematical function on a graph.
 All model curves are composed of closely-spaced curve points.
-In calculus-grapher, a model curve is a complete representation of a mathematical function.
+In Calculus Grapher, a model curve is a complete representation of a mathematical function.
-* Original curve - It refers to the curve on the original graph that represents the f(x) function.
+* Original Curve - It refers to the curve on the original graph that represents the f(x) function.
 It can be manipulated by the user.
 * Predict Curve - It is a curve that is generated based on a user's input.
 It allows the user to attempt to predict the function f(x).
 It is set to be invisible by default.
-* Plot - In Calculus-Grapher, a plot is defined as a representation of a portion of a curve.
+* Plot - In Calculus Grapher, a plot is defined as a representation of a portion of a curve.
 The curve of a graph may be composed of several plots to represent separate elements of the curve, such as the discontinuous points, discontinuity lines, continuous portion of the curve, etc. This is based on the PhET library bamboo.
 * Scrubber - a tool with a sphere-shaped handle, which can be dragged to place the tool at an arbitrary x location